Donald Cook (Medal of Honor): Biography

 Donald Cook was born in Brooklyn, New York.
 He attended Xavier High School in New York City and St. Michael's College in Vermont.

-In 1956 he enlisted in the Marine Corps as a private but was quickly sent for officer training at the OCS in Quantico, Virginia.
+In 1956, Cook enlisted in the Marine Corps as a private but was quickly sent for officer training at the Officer Candidates School in Quantico, Virginia.
 He was commissioned a second lieutenant in 1957.
-In 1960 he attended Army Language School in Monterey, California, studying Chinese and graduated near the top of his class.
-Lieutenant Cook was assigned to Camp H.M.
-Smith, Hawaii, in 1961 and was promoted to Captain March 1, 1962.
-He held a series of assignments in the Marine Corps and was sent to South Vietnam in late 1964, where he served as an advisor to the Vietnamese Marine Division until he was wounded and captured by the Viet Cong several weeks later.
-He was held as a prisoner of war by the Viet Cong from December 31, 1964 until his death from malaria at age 33, December 8, 1967 and was buried in the jungle by his fellow prisoners.
+Three years later, Cook attended Army Language School in Monterey, California, studying Chinese and graduated near the top of his class.
+Cook was assigned to Camp H.M.
+Smith, Hawaii, in 1961 and was promoted to captain on March 1, 1962.
+He held a series of assignments in the Marine Corps and was sent to South Vietnam in late 1964, serving as an advisor to the Vietnamese Marine Division until he was wounded and captured by the Viet Cong several weeks later.
+Cook was held as a prisoner of war by the Viet Cong from December 31, 1964, until his death from malaria at age 33 on December 8, 1967, and was buried in the U Minh forest swamp by his fellow prisoners.

+Cook's remains have never been recovered from the swamp and are now lost.
+An official memorial stone (cenotaph) can be found in Arlington National Cemetery, Arlington, Virginia, Memorial Section MI Lot 110.
 He was posthumously promoted from captain to colonel.
-On February 26, 1980 he was officially declared dead and the Medal of Honor was presented to his wife by the Secretary of the Navy.
+On February 26, 1980, Cook was officially declared dead, and the Medal of Honor was presented to his wife by the Secretary of the Navy.

-His body was never recovered.
-An official memorial stone (cenotaph) can be found in Arlington National Cemetery, Arlington, VA, Memorial Section MI Lot 110.